espocrm/documentation/development/custom-views.md

 `client/custom/src/views/your-entity-type/edit.js`
 `client/custom/src/views/your-entity-type/record/edit.js`

-The same as detail but is used when record is being created or edied not in inline-edit mode.
+The same as detail but is used when record is being created or edited not in inline-edit mode.

 `client/custom/src/views/your-entity-type/list.js`